nguyensjsu/sp18-202-techninjas/Project Journal.md

 * Each member in the discussion, accepted changes suggested by other team members.
 * Variations suggested by other team member was accepted and implemented with Courage.

+### Owned by: Arshiya Pathan
+#### Core Value- Communication

+Activities done:
+* Discussed with each other the problems faced while merging the code.
+* Integrated code successfully.
+* Helped each other in solving issues related to new functionalities added and design of patterns.
+* Completed working on player 4 and instantiation of players in different levels.
+* Implemented Stratey pattern for different actions performed by player in the various levels.